LibbyWin/student/README.md

 ```
 which effectively connected mt env.py file to the rest of the code.

-5. When editing my work and going onto preview there was an issue which meant that my recent edits hadnt been updating within the preview.
+5. When editing my work and going onto preview there was an issue which meant that my recent edits hadn't been updating within the preview.
 To fix this, I had to
-open the chrome developer tool, long click on the reload button, and click on 'Empty cashe and hard reload'.
+open the Chrome developer tool, long click on the reload button, and click on 'Empty cashe and hard reload'.
 This deleted all the recent cashe and forced a roload
 allowing for the new edits to be seen within the previews.
 This happened when using Safari, Chrome and Firefox.

-6. Near the end of testing there was a large error caused by Pymongo.
+6. Near the end of testing, there was a large error caused by Pymongo.
 Stating that 'Cannot set option after executing query'.
 This was due to an error within my Index.html page
 where I had `{{ url_for('view_recipe', recipes_id=recipes._id)}}` meaning that I was trying to select multiple recipes when trying to locate one specific recipe.
 Due to this error, extra care was taken to ensure that my spelling and use of 's' were added only when neccessary.

 7. This site works on Safari, Chrome and Firefox broswers.
 However, there is no need for this application to be used on a mobile device due to the site being
  designed for library computers at a campus/university.
-This was taken into consideration while editing the site, and I chose to addapt the site to fit
+This was taken into consideration while editing the site, and I chose to adapt the site to fit
 within smaller screens such as tablets.
 These are commonly used at universities and are handed out during classes occationally.

 8. There is an error occuring which I was unable to correct due to time restrictions.
 This error occures when adding a new recipe to